WDI-SEA/notes/16-react/react-apis/fetch-weather.md

 Make a new component called `Weather` and make a route for rendering it with `react-router`.
 If you need reminders of how to do this, peek back at the react-router lessons or take a look at how you did it in the dentist website.

-On your "Weather" page, ask the user to input a zip code.
+On your `Weather page`, ask the user to input a zip code.

 - You can learn more about forms [here](https://facebook.github.io/react/docs/forms.html).
   - When this event fires, take the `event.target.value` and `fetch()` from the OpenWeather API.